hieuvp/learning-python/advanced-tutorials/generators/README.md

 When an iteration over a set of item starts using the for statement, the generator is run.
-Once the generator's function code reaches a "yield" statement, the generator yields its execution back to the for loop, returning a new value from the set.
+Once the generator's function code reaches a `yield` statement, the generator yields its execution back to the for loop, returning a new value from the set.
 The generator function can generate as many values (possibly infinite) as it wants,